By Diane Spicer

 Hiking For Her received a Jetboil MicroMo in exchange for an unpaid, unbiased review based on testing the system in the field.

-The fuel canister, not included with the MicroMo, was purchased with my own money for the purpose of testing the unit on hikes.
+The fuel canister, not included with the MicroMo, was purchased with my own money.

 There is no affiliate relationship between the Jetboil company and Hiking For Her.

-If you purchase any Jetboil products through the Amazon Jetboil link or the REI Co-op Jetboil link in this review, HFH receives a small commission while you pay nothing extra.
+If you purchase any Jetboil products through this Amazon Jetboil link or this REI Co-op Jetboil link, HFH receives a small commission while you pay nothing extra.
 It's a much appreciated way to support this ad free hiking site.

-There is an entire line of systems for those kicking back at a campsite after a day hike, or backcountry hikers who need a lightweight, reliable way to get hot food into tired bodies.
+There is an entire line of systems for different hiking styles, from hikers kicking back at a campsite after a day hike to dayhikers tackling long hikes or those backcountry group hikers who need a lightweight, reliable way to get hot food into tired bodies day after day.

 The MicroMo's technical specifications, which were not verified by HFH, include:

-Let's summarize all these specs without numbers, using the words backpackers love to hear:
+Let's summarize all these specs in the words a backpacker loves to hear:

-But look a little deeper at what this cooking system offers you in terms of features:
+But look a little deeper at what this cooking system offers you in terms of features you need as a hiker:

-Based on long trail experience, here are two scenarios when carrying this Jetboil makes sense.
+If you're a newbie hiker, here are two real (happened to me) scenarios when carrying this Jetboil makes sense.

 You've planned for a long day hike in high summer, great weather and plenty of daylight to explore a particular loop trail you've had your eye on.